18 Best Waterfalls in Connecticut

-Connecticut offers travelers a wide variety of these impressive natural wonders.
+Connecticut offers travelers a wide variety of impressive natural wonders, with waterfalls topping the list of breathtaking beauties you really shouldn't miss.
 From raging falls that create rough waters begging to be kayaked to trickling cascades that end in the most delightful swimming holes, there are a ton of visit-worthy falls throughout the Nutmeg State.

 Not sure where to start?
-Don't worry, narrow your search with this list of the best waterfalls in Connecticut.
+Narrow your search with this list of the best waterfalls in Connecticut.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.